Introduction to Cheese Making

 Valencay cheese is an example of a predominantly acid-coagulated cheese.

 Coagulation: The distinguishing characteristic of these varieties is that coagulation is achieved by acidification to pH 4.6 – 4.8, with little or no coagulating enzyme.
-Acidification is normally by lactic acid producing cultures.
+Acidification is normally done by lactic acid producing cultures.
 Many other cheese varieties also use lactic acid producing cultures, but gelation is induced by a coagulating enzyme at pH 6.5 – 6.7, before much acid development has taken place.

 pH Control: Optimum pH and the criticality of exact pH control depend on variety.
 Cottage cheese, after cutting at pH near 4.8, is cooked to 52ºC, which is sufficient to inactivate the culture and prevent further acid development.
 For some varieties, including cottage, acidity is also reduced by washing the curd before salting.